 Part-time and fixed-term employment

-Number of part-time employees highest in female-dominated industries
+Number of part-time employees highest in female-dominate industries

 Statistics Finland / Labour force survey